Explorers on the Moon: Publication

 On 7 September 1950, Hergé broke off the story with the statement "end of part one".
 He felt the need for a break from work, having fallen back into clinical depression.
 He and his wife Germaine went on holiday to Gland in Switzerland, before returning to Brussels in late September.
 Many readers sent letters to Tintin magazine asking why Explorers on the Moon was no longer being serialised, with a rumour emerging that Hergé had died.
 On 18 April 1951, he published an open letter in the magazine explaining his absence as a result of illness caused by exhaustion and included an illustration of himself sprawled out on an armchair.
 As Hergé planned his return to work, covers of Tintin magazine announced the imminent return of the story.

 Explorers on the Moon would resume after an eighteen-month hiatus, returning in the 9 April 1952 issue, accompanied with a summary of the story so far.
 Its final installment appeared on 31 December 1953.

 Republication

 Upon the serial's publication, Hergé faced criticism for including Wolff's suicide in the story; suicide was widely viewed as a sin in Catholic-dominated Belgium.
 In deference to these critics, for the published book version he added Wolff's line of "perhaps by some miracle I shall escape too", to make the scene seem a less obvious suicide.
-Years later, Hergé expressed regret that he had capitulated on this issue.
+Years later, Hergé expressed regret that he had capitulated on this issue, as he felt that the change was "stupid" as Wolff knew that he was "condemned" the moment he jumped into space and no miracle was possible.

 The story was collected together and published by Editions Casterman as On a Marché Sur La Lune in 1954.
 Casterman were unhappy with this title, which translates as "We Walked on the Moon", but Hergé resolutely refused to make a change.